 - Brain tumors are classified as grade I, grade II, or grade III, or grade IV

-- There most common type of primary brain tumors among adults are astrocytoma, meningioma, and oligodendroglioma.
+- The most common type of primary brain tumors among adults are astrocytoma, meningioma, and oligodendroglioma.

-- The most common type of primary brain tumors in children are medulloblastoma, grade I or II astrocytoma, ependymoma, and brain stem glioma.
+- The most common type of primary brain tumors in children are medulloblastoma, grade I or II astrocytoma, (or glioma) ependymoma, and brain stem glioma.